lucaong/minisearch/DESIGN_DOCUMENT.md

 as many paths would be followed.
 The reason why this algorithm is employed is a
 trade-off:

-  - for fulltext search purposes, the maximum edit distance is small, so the algorithm is performant enough
+  - For full-text search purposes, the maximum edit distance is small, so the algorithm is performant enough
   - The alternatives (e.g. trigram indexes), would require much more space
   - As `MiniSearch` is optimized for local and possibly memory-constrained